 Monitoring is one of the most important principles of IPM.
 Pest management systems cannot be implemented if a grower does not know which pests exist and whether populations are significant.
 Therefore, a scouting and monitoring plan must be devised for each greenhouse.
 Correct pest identification is essential, and employees must be trained to monitor pests correctly.
-Refer to OSU Circular E-909, "Commercial Greenhouse Pests," for assistance in insect and related pest identification.
+Refer to OSU Circular E-1011, "Arthropod Pest Management in Greenhouses and Interiorscapes" for assistance in insect and related pest identification.